zeropointnothing/pyBox/MoniPy/README.md

 - MoniPY refreshes every 2 seconds.
 - MoniPY counts every process by their PID (Process ID), so you may see duplicates.

+# Curses Mode

+As of MoniPY v2.0, it now has a built in TUI mode built on Curses.
+This can be opened by running MoniPY with the -C/--curses flag.
+Please note that this is early in development, and new features are yet to come.